 (The rainforest house: one of many modern developments)

-First, the economic deprivations of WWI (hard to keep feeding animals when the local population is also starving).
+First, the economic deprivations of WWI: it’s hard to keep feeding animals when the local population is starving.

-Second, aerial bombing destroyed many of the enclosures and killed many animals in WWII.
+Second, the aerial bombing of WWII: this destroyed many of the enclosures and killed many animals.

-Third, in the late 1980s, a growing awareness of animal welfare and modern zookeeping approaches led to criticism of the zoo’s infrastructure; public interest in visiting fell.
+Third, the growing awareness of animal welfare and modern zookeeping approaches in the late 1980s: this led to significant criticism of the zoo’s infrastructure and public interest in visiting fell.

 (C. Ledermann jun. (also: Karl Ledermann) (manufacturer), Schönbrunn zoo – polar bear enclosure, postcard from around 1898, Sammlung Wien Museum.
 Excerpt from the original; reproduced with permission under the terms of the CC0 licence)

 The turnaround began in the early 1990s with the appointment of Helmut Pechlaner as zoo director.
-His charisma and drive led to a programme of investment and rebuilding that continues today under the able stewardship of Stephan Hering-Hagenbeck.
+His charisma and drive led to a programme of investment, rebuilding and expansion that continues today under the able stewardship of the current director Stephan Hering-Hagenbeck.

-The zoo’s facilities and husbandry practices are now at the forefront of zoological practice and can attract and support prestigious projects and exhibits like the Giant Pandas.
+You now find the zoo’s facilities and husbandry practices at the forefront of zoological practice, which allows the institution to attract and support prestigious projects like the Giant Panda cooperation with China.

 (An elephant.
 Or possibly a panda)

-Evidence of the scale of this change comes from various zoo rankings.
+Evidence of the scale of this change comes from the annual visitor numbers, which exceeded 2 million in 2023, and from zoo rankings.

 To experience the zoo for yourself, check these visitor and ticket tips.